-Table 25: Files Supported for RINEX
+Table 24: Files Supported for RINEX

-File Туре Comment .yyo, .obs, .rxo Measurements One of these files is required. .yyd Measurements (compressed) .yyn, yyp, .nav, .rxn GPS Ephemeris Required. ууд GLONASS Ephemeris Required only if logging GLONASS data. .уус BeiDou Ephemeris Required only if logging BeiDou data.
+File Туре Comment .yyo, .obs, .rxo Measurements One of these files is required. .yyd Measurements (compressed) One of these lifes is required. .yyn, yyp, .nav, .rxn GPS Ephemeris Required. .yyg GLONASS Ephemeris Required only if logging GLONASS data. .уус BeiDou Ephemeris Required only if logging BeiDou data.